cseader/sle-rancher-os-manage/README.md

 Attached to this repository you will find a sample script for your use and modification.
 It has some ideas in it for getting started.
 Things included are regisering to an RMT server, installing and enabling docker service for use with RKE1 if required, and disabling the transactional-update.timer for use with this solution.
 ### Clean instructions to creating your ignition/combustion image
-To create your ignition/combustion image easily I use a Linux OS with a few tools like truncate, mkfs.ext4, e2label, and xorriso.
+To create your ignition/combustion image easily I use a Linux OS (openSUSE TW) with a few tools like truncate, mkfs.ext4, e2label, and xorriso.

-Step 1:
+Step 1, create an image file of 20Mib size:

 ```# truncate -s +20M ignition.img```

-Step 2:
+Step 2, write an ext4 filesystem to the image:

 ```# sudo mkfs.ext4 ignition.img```

-Step 3:
+Step 3, label your image with ignition:

 ```# sudo e2label ignition.img "ignition"```

-Step 4:
+Step 4, mount the image for writing:

 ```# sudo mount -o loop ignition.img /mnt```

-Step 5:
+Step 5, write your ignition and combustion directories to the image:

 ```# sudo mkdir ignition combustion /mnt```

-Step 6:
+Step 6, copy ignition configuration to the ignition directory:

 ```# cp config.ign /mnt/ignition```

-Step 7, copy the script to combustion folder:
+Step 7, copy the script to the combustion directory:

 ```# cp script /mnt/combustion```